exarobibliologist/Curious-Expedition-OP-Mod/README.md

 # Curious Expedition OP Mod
 OPgear is an overpowered mod for Curious Expedition 1.

 This is my first mod.
-Originally I got the code from other mods published on Steam, but I wasn't happy with how other OP mods played so I tweaked and recoded them, then merged them all together into this mod.
-This has been recoded so much that it can be considered a new mod, even if the results are similar.
+I wasn't happy with other OP mods (either too overpowered, or not powered enough) so I tweaked and recoded them, then merged all my little mods together into this mod.

-It contains
+This has been recoded so much that it can be considered a new mod, even if the results are similar to other mods.

 OP Character
 -----